Fluffy, furry, spikey or sleek? What’s your favourite species?

 Keep an eye on the Cosmos website or subscribe to the email list for new articles about awesome Australian mammal species every week.

-You can nominate your own favourite Australian mammal species using the form below.
+You can nominate your own favourite Australian mammal species using the button below.

 And for bonus fun, check out the Australasian Mammal Taxonomy Consortium’s Australian Mammals Species List as a great place to discover more species to celebrate and possibly nominate.